cb-linux/breath/README.md

 ## Running Breath

 Due to licensing restraints, you cannot just download an ISO of Breath and flash it.
 Instead, you *build* the bootable USB.
+> Currently, this project only works on Debian or Ubuntu.
+Arch and Fedora support is planned.

+Prerequisite: Git is installed

+1. `git clone https://github.com/MilkyDeveloper/cb-linux && cd cb-linux`
+2. `bash setup.sh`